Disease (Lady Gaga song): Background and synopsis

-Reception
+Reception and analysis

+In the music video for "Disease", Gaga embraces a macabre version of herself with an all-black outfit and long fingernails, which was compared to the film Edward Scissorhands (1990).

-The music video received praise from fans and critics.
-Gonzales deemed the video "haunting and at times disturbing", and Attitudes Jamie Tabberer dubbed it "dark, twisted, and deeply personal" and compared it to horror films.
-Christian Allaire from Vogue and Gonzales praised the video's theme and avant-garde fashion costumes.
-Uproxxs Flisadam Pointer commended the production, elaborate wardrobe changes, and Gaga's performance.
-Matthew Velasco from the magazine W dubbed the video "cinematic" and said that it has "almost theater-like experience".
-He found the video's theme reminiscent of The Fame Monster era and the music videos for Gaga's singles "Bad Romance" and "Alejandro" (2010).
-Nylons Dylan Kickham similarly compared the video's horror-leaning artistic direction to Gaga's previous works.
-Danielle Chelosky from Stereogum thought that the video evoked the gothic film Edward Scissorhands (1990), particularly due to the character dressed in all black with long fingernails.
+The video received praise from fans and critics.
+HuffPost UKs Daniel Welsh wrote that it lives up to Gaga's reputation of "pushing the envelope" with her music videos.
+Elles Erica Gonzales deemed it "haunting and at times disturbing", and Attitudes Jamie Tabberer dubbed it "dark, twisted, and deeply personal" and compared it to horror films.
+Christian Allaire from Vogue and Gonzales praised its theme and avant-garde fashion costumes.
+Uproxxs Flisadam Pointer commended the production, costumes, and Gaga's performance.
+Matthew Velasco from W magazine dubbed the video "cinematic" and said that it has "almost theater-like experience".
+He found its theme reminiscent of The Fame Monster era and the music videos for Gaga's singles "Bad Romance" and "Alejandro" (2010).
+Nylons Dylan Kickham similarly compared its horror-leaning theme to Gaga's previous works.
+Elamin Abdelmahmoud from CBC Radio thought that it recalled Marilyn Manson's videos from the mid-1990s.

+American Songwriters Donovan thought that the video's gothic aesthetic was reminiscent of the film Edward Scissorhands (1990); he also opined that it recalled the music video for Nine Inch Nails' song "Closer" (1994) due to its themes of fetishism, sadomasochism, and self-destruction.
+Danielle Chelosky from Stereogum similarly thought that the video evoked Edward Scissorhands, particularly due to the character dressed in all black with long fingernails.
+Rolling Stones Brian Hiatt wrote that while Gaga had previously explored horror-inspired visuals, the "Disease" video stands out as "remarkably uncompromising" and a "coded tour of her darkest thoughts".
+He compared the scene where the masked character "retches up a large quantity of black bile" to Gaga's performance of her song "Swine" at South by Southwest in 2014, where performance artist Millie Brown vomited paint over her.